Copyright © SurveySparrow Inc. 2024Privacy Policy Terms of Service SurveySparrow Inc.

 Since the margin of error is intuitively about how detailed your survey is, the higher you allow your margin of error to be, the smaller your sample size for the survey.
 In cases where you’re constrained by not having many participants, increasing the margin of error by a bit can reduce the sample size you need.
 You compromise on precision, but at least get some meaningful data out of it.

-Another way to think about confidence level is how confident you want to be that the actual results (ideally the average taken from your total population size) falls within the margin of error.
+Another way to think about confidence level is how confident you want to be that the actual results (Ideally, the average taken from your total population size) fall within the margin of error.
 Your level of confidence, of course, would depend on how well your sample size for the survey represents the population size.

 We know what you’re thinking.
 Where will I find this out from?
 Don’t worry.
 For now, you can use a standard deviation of 0.5.
 That’ll give you a large enough sample size to conduct a rigorous and meaningful survey.